 Spacious and deep, this is the best soundstage I have ever heard on a closed-back, wireless headphone.
 Instruments occupy finite space, and vocals rise and fall away without clouding the kick of a drum, the lilt of a harp, or the twang of banjo.
 Everything is in its place, arranged in formation around you like a personal concert.
 Simple compositions still sound close and intimate, but the soundstage seems to scale with larger ensembles, allowing plenty of room for your favorite tracks to breathe.

-ANC is solid, comfortable, and effectively blocks out the sound of my coworkers debating the best PJ Harvey song (it’s Missed).
+ANC is solid, comfortable, and effectively blocks out the sound of my coworkers debating the best PJ Harvey song (it’s Missed, dammit).
 But going out to the streets proves just as rewarding.
 Michael Bay could be filming a firetruck crashing into a jackhammer factory and I’d be none the wiser.
 The Beyerdynamic Lagoon ANC blocks out EVERYTHING.
 ANC here might actually stand for All Noises Cancelled (reached out to Beyer for comment, but no word yet).

 Mindless workplace chit chat?
 Blocked.
 That crazy person on the subway who wants to tell you a story about inventing the soy latte?
 You betcha.
 Traffic, airplane engines, cabin noise, and Armageddon?
 Probably.